RedSponge/obsidian-grid-tables/README.md

 ## Features
 - Edit tables with complex, multiline content.
-- Each table cell is its own embedded Obsidian editor, so everything works they way you expect!
+- Each table cell is its own embedded Obsidian editor, so everything works the way you expect!
 - Navigate and modify tables using the keyboard, and an extensive set of commands!

 ![commands](./docs/commands.png)